 Can I Use Vinegar On Bamboo Floors?

 As mentioned earlier, you should avoid using vinegar and other harsh cleaners, natural or not, to clean your bamboo floors.
-But if you’re a vinegar diehard and REALLY want to use it as a bamboo cleaner, there is a way in which you can do so semi-safely to remove dried dirt and settled soil.

 Why Does My Bamboo Floor Look Dull?